ljw1004/csharpspec/csharp/statements.md

    * If the current function is non-async, the steps above are repeated for the caller of the function with a throw point corresponding to the statement from which the function member was invoked.

-   * If the current function is async and task-returning, the exception is recorded in the return task, which is put into a faulted or cancelled state as described in [Enumerator interfaces](classes.md#enumerator-interfaces).
+   * If the current function is async and tasklike-returning, the exception is recorded in the return tasklike, which is put into a faulted or cancelled state as described in [Evaluation of a task-returning async function](classes.md#evaluation-of-a-task-returning-async-function).

    * If the current function is async and void-returning, the synchronization context of the current thread is notified as described in [Enumerable interfaces](classes.md#enumerable-interfaces).